IBM/IBMWeatherGen/README.md

 - Rajagopalan, Balaji et al. "A k-nearest-neighbor simulator for daily precipitation and other weather variables."
 DOI: [10.1029/1999WR900028](https://doi.org/10.1029/1999WR900028) (1999).

+A single-site weather generator in R that inspired this work:
 - WeatherGen: [walkerjeffd.github.io/weathergen/](https://walkerjeffd.github.io/weathergen/)